 This introduction of the 12 apostles is an indication that Jesus built and started the early church on the foundation of the 12 disciples.
-For Jesus Christ to accompany his mission on earth, he made bold to call 12 people who he termed as his disciples.
+For Jesus Christ to accompany His mission on earth, he made bold to call 12 people whom he termed as his disciples.

 Although these apostles came from different geographical locations, the most exciting part is that they were all called unto works, which was

 Together they worked and won most souls into the kingdom of God the Father.
 These apostles were not perfect, but they did try to live a life that was pleasing both in the eyes of men and the eyes of God, though they didn’t live their lives to the fullest because the apostles died in different ways.

 This article gives an insight into the history of answering the question “Who Were the 12 Apostles?”, their origin, calling, and biography.